S.T.A.L.K.E.R. 2: Heart of Chornobyl: Early development

 S.T.A.L.K.E.R.
 2 was initially announced in 2010, with a release date set in 2012, by Sergiy Grygorovych, CEO of GSC Game World, stating "After the official sales of the series exceeded 4 million copies worldwide, we had no doubts left to start creating a new big game in the S.T.A.L.K.E.R. universe.
 This will be the next chapter of the mega-popular game players expect from us."
 The development of the game was ambitious; it was stated that the game would feature an all-new multiplatform engine, made from scratch to fit S.T.A.L.K.E.R.
 2.

 Numerous layoffs and overall attrition during the development of the game had shrunk GSC's employee count by 75%.
 Two years in, Grygorovych had announced the immediate cessation of all development due to "personal reasons", likely as a result of financial difficulty.
 GSC Game World was officially dissolved on December 9, 2011.
-The official Twitter account posted "We will do our best to continue.
+The official Twitter account posted, "We will do our best to continue.
 However, at this moment, nothing is certain."
 After several months of uncertainty, an update was posted that the development would continue after the holidays, although it would require funding.
 However, the cancellation of this build of S.T.A.L.K.E.R.
 2 had been formally announced in April 2012 on the company's Facebook page, officially stated to have resulted from dispute between investors, staff, and the original IP rights owner.

-West Games scandal

-West Games, a studio founded by former GSC lead developer Eugene Kim, had launched a Kickstarter crowdfunding campaign for a spiritual successor to the S.T.A.L.K.E.R. franchise in June 2014, under the title "Areal".
-However, this drew widespread criticism and was described as a scam, with its trailer entirely composed of footage from the original S.T.A.L.K.E.R. games as well as purported screenshots from its development being revealed as modified assets from the Unity engine's "asset store", which West Games claimed was "media-fabricated".
-The project drew $65,000 in Kickstarter funds, $15,000 over its original goal of $50,000, however it was permanently suspended by Kickstarter in July, citing guideline violations.
-After cancellation though (West Games had at first claimed to have switched to private funding on their website to fund the project), they announced another crowdfunding campaign on the Wfunder platform in December 2014, setting a much larger goal of $600,000 to produce a new game called S.T.A.L.K.E.R.
-Apocalypse.